solana-labs/solana/docs/src/terminology.md

 See [vote credit](terminology.md#vote-credit).

-## cross-program invocation
+## cross-program invocation (CPI)

-An [instruction](terminology.md#instruction) called from within an instruction.
-Put differently, it is how a program calls into another program.
+A call from one smart contract program to another.
 For more information, see [calling between programs](developing/programming-model/calling-between-programs.md).

 ## data plane